 With so many different types of free shore excursions, luxury cruise travelers should have no problem finding a line that suits their touring style.

-In these cases, the included tours are perfect for first-timers and people who don't have their heart set on seeing one specific thing, that might or might not be shown on the included tours.
+In these cases, the included tours are perfect for first-timers and people who don't have their heart set on seeing one specific thing that might or might not be shown on the included tours.
 Repeat visitors who have seen the highlights or travelers who want to dive deep (perhaps with a hands-on cooking tour or a guided tour of the Vatican) might find the value to be less.
 Also know that if you choose not to do the included shore excursions, you do not get any money back.

 Free Overview Tours

-However, as the overview tours are generally half-day, cruise travelers will have time to do independent touring before or after, going into the church or museum they most want to see, taking time for shopping or a snack in a cafe or doing some other local activity if the ship is in port late.
+However, as the overview tours usually last just a half-day, cruise travelers will have time to do independent touring before or after, going into the church or museum they most want to see, taking time for shopping or a snack in a cafe, or doing some other local activity if the ship is in port late.

 One-Time Special Events

 Events include a concert by a 12-piece orchestra performed in the ruins of Ephesus, Turkey; a performance by three tenors on a Tuscan hillside; and a Burmese festival at a local park in Yangon.
 In this way, passengers can spend the day exploring however they'd like and then be treated to special entertainment in the evening.

-But on special days, these lines throw sumptuous beach parties, taking over a beach and reserving it exclusively for their passengers.
+On special days, lines with onboard water toys throw sumptuous beach parties, taking over a beach and reserving it exclusively for their passengers.
 Activities staffers bring all the water toys to the shore and set up an over-the-top barbecue with steak and lobster and bar service, so passengers can feel like they're at an exclusive beach resort.